martinfossat/MEDOC_public/README.md

 # MEDOC_public
-Public release of the MEDOC algorithm for the prediction of protein protonation states To use MEDOC, open a terminal and type :
+Public release of the MEDOC algorithm for the prediction of protein protonation states MEDOC necessitates a high precision python3 (64bits) environment to work on larger sequences.

+To use MEDOC, open a terminal and type :
 	python3 MEDOC_V1.0.py [command line arguments]
 The following command line arguments can be specified to change the default behavior.